r-lidar-lab/lidRviewer/README.md

 ### Windows

-> Section updated on December 27 2018
+*Section updated on December 27 2018*

-I successfully installed the package on a Windows machine twice.
+I successfully installed the package on Windows machines.
 As always things are much harder on Windows :wink:.
-I wrote a semi-automatic installation script.
+I wrote a semi-automatic installation script that build the package (for 64 bits arch only).

-1. Install a compiler.
-Install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).
+1. Make sure you have a C++ compiler.
+On Windows install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).

 2. Run the following script by openning R (or Rstudio) **as administrator**.
 This script download and install the SDL along with R itself and R belongs on a folder where only an adminitrator can write.